Aaron98990/ways-of-the-game/offside.md

 > A player in an offside position receiving the ball from an opponent who deliberately played* the ball, including by deliberate handball, is not considered to have gained an advantage, unless it was a deliberate save by any opponent.

-So, if the ball is deliberately passed to you by an opponent you can never be offside.
+So, if the ball is deliberately played by an opponent to you and you directly get it you can never be offside.

 Video example three